Bo (dog): Reactions in the media

-Kidnapping plot
+Dognapping plot

 On January 8, 2016, a man named Scott Stockert from Dickinson, North Dakota, was arrested for allegedly trying to kidnap Bo after United States Secret Service Agents discovered a 12 gauge pump action shotgun and a bolt action .22 caliber rifle on the back of his pickup truck.

 Death

-On May 8, 2021, the Obama family confirmed that Bo had died of cancer in Washington, D.C. at the age of 12.
+On May 8, 2021, the Obama family confirmed that Bo had died of cancer in Washington, D.C., at the age of 12.